Being able to stop the chatter in your mind and concentrate on the one thing you want to learn is vital for your success in life.

 3. Make regular time slots for learning and prepare yourself both mentally and physically to study.
 Keeping your study times regular will help your brain get used to the time slots and get you quickly into the habit of learning.

 4. Before you begin just spend a minute to quiet your mind.
 Decide what you want to do during this study session.
 This will help to prepare you mentally for the session ahead and set goals to congratulate yourself on.

 5. Practice concentrating on one thing during the day.
 Some people suggest that meditation helps train the mind for better concentration but you don’t have to go that far.
 Just try concentrating on something for a set amount of time each day.

 This will help to train your mind to be quiet and concentrate on one thing so that you can use this when you are studying.

 6. Divide tasks into manageable sections and concentrate on achieving each one one-by-one.
 This will give you a shorter period to concentrate for and give you a feeling of success as each small step is achieved.
 Helping to keep you motivated to concentrate further.

-7. Use study music which is designed to help calm the mind and improve concentration.
-It is not for everyone but it does help to cut out any distracting noise.
+7. Use study music to help calm your mind and improve your levels of concentration.
+It’s not for everyone but it does help to cut out any distracting noise.

-You can read our first article on concentration here…
+You can read our earlier article on concentration here…